Discovering Art – Junior High (Grades 6-8)

 Introductory concepts of design and composition will be integrated into each of the various art lessons and projects.
 The six abstract elements and five abstract principles of design will be the core unifying set of concepts for each semester.
 Major projects may include (but are not limited to) basic drawing skills (including the human figure and face, and linear perspective drawing), basic color theory and the color wheel, papier mâché sculpture, low relief stylized self-portrait sculptures, holiday-themed tissue paper "stained glass" windows, and basic hand built ceramic pottery techniques.
 Class fees apply.

 Introduction to Digital Painting (Grades 7-8)

-This course is designed to introduce students to digital painting.
-In this course, students will learn the following methodologies and basics: applying traditional techniques to a digital process, concept painting, lighting, contrast, still life vs photo studies, composition, and speed painting.
-In conjunction with this training, students will be able to learn how to properly use the iPad and Photoshop to create works of art.
+In this course, students will learn the following digital painting methodologies and basics: applying traditional techniques to a digital process, concept painting, lighting, contrast, still life vs. photo studies, composition, and speed painting.
+In conjunction with this training, students will create works of art while utilizing industry class software.
 Class fees apply.

 Discovering Art – High School (Grades 10-12)

 Introductory concepts of design and composition will be integrated into each of the various art lessons and projects.
 The six abstract elements and five abstract principles of design will be the core unifying concepts for each semester.
 Major projects may include (but are not limited to) basic drawing skills (including the human figure and face, and linear perspective drawing), basic color theory, introductory hand built ceramic pottery, holiday-themed decorative arts projects, and introductory painting skills (watercolor, acrylic).
 Class fees apply. *Meets UC eligibility.